JetBrains/godot-support/gdscript/README.md

 GdScript2 language plugin for JetBrains IDEs (Intellij, Rider and all the other ones)
 Supports only Godot 4.0 and higher

+Note that there are also major issues running both this and JuetBrain's Godot plugin together as they are conflicting.
+If you are using Rider you have to uninstall JetBrains plugin in order to get this working properly.

 [Installation instructions](documentation%2Finstallation.md)

 [List of features](documentation%2Ffeatures%2Ffeatures.md)